Henus321/react-native-sqlite-explorer/README.md

 import SQLiteExplorer from 'react-native-sqlite-explorer';

 const DBExplorer = () => {
-  // your baseName that you used in params:
+  // initial baseName that you used in params or taken from openDatabase success callback:
-  // SQLite.openDatabase({ name: baseName, location: 'default' }....
+  // SQLite.openDatabase({ name: baseName, location: 'default' }, DB => { DB.dbname <-- your baseName also here
   const baseName = '<your_base_name_here>';

   return <SQLiteExplorer params={{ name: baseName, location: 'default' }} />;